theapache64/theapache64.github.io/src/content/blog/todx.md

 ## Want to try it?

-you can go to https://todx.today and try it 🙌🏼
+~you can go to https://todx.today and try it 🙌🏼~

+today (20 april 2026), i've decided to take todx as a private tool. the reason is, i realised that making something for the public kinda puts limitations on personalising it for my own needs. if there's enough interest, i'll open source the source code. thanks